Electromagnetic Force

 How does Electromagnetic Force Work?

 The electric force originates from the interaction between charged particles, whether they are stationary or moving.
-Oppositely charges attract each other while like charges repel.
+Opposite charges attract each other while like charges repel.
 Charged particles give rise to an electric field.
 However, when the particles start to move, they generate a magnetic field which gives rise to a magnetic force.
 The electromagnetic force is manifested when the electric and magnetic fields interact with the charged particles.
 It is an exchange force, and the particles that carry the force are known as photons.

 Who Discovered Electromagnetic Force?